• Proposed

 Research needed

-Modern taxonomic research on Ramaria.
-A better understanding of habitat requirements of this species, and if it is restricted to mature and old growth forests.
+Modern taxonomic research on Ramaria is needed along with field surveys to have a better understanding of population trends and habitat requirements of this species, especially if it is restricted to mature and old growth forests.

 TaxonomyLife history & ecology